Ailrk-sArchives/trash/algorithms/dumps/leetcode/README.md

 # Leetcode

-It's actually a good opportunity to analyse the time complexity...

-All correctness are proved, complexities are analyzed.
+Some leetcode solutions.
+It's better to make the solution and prove the correctness!